SchlossLab/Sovacool_OptiFit_mSphere_2022/README.md

     conda activate optifit
     ```

-    You will also need mothur version >= 1.45.0: https://github.com/mothur/mothur/releases/
+    You will also need to download mothur v1.37.0 and put the binary file in `bin/mothur-1.37.0`.
+    Most of the commands use mothur v.1.46.1 except for one command.

     I used a custom version of `ggraph` for the algorithm figure.
     You can install it with devtools from R:
     ```r
     devtools::install_github('kelly-sovacool/ggraph', ref = 'iss-297_ggtext')